How to Size Ground Wire for 100A, 125A, and 200A Services

 Is grounding electrode conductor sizing different from equipment grounding conductor size?

-Yes, they are sized very differently.
-The grounding electrode conductor sizing (GEC) is based on the size of the service-entrance conductors (per NEC Table 250.66).
-The equipment grounding conductor size (EGC) is based on the rating of the overcurrent device (breaker or fuse) protecting the circuit (per NEC Table 250.122).
+Yes.
+The grounding electrode conductor sizing (GEC) is based on the largest ungrounded service-entrance conductors per NEC Table 250.66.
+The equipment grounding conductor size (EGC) is based on the rating of the overcurrent protective device (breaker or fuse) protecting the circuit per NEC Table 250.122.